zzhang-cn/LLM4LLM/README.md

 This module explores advanced capabilities of modern LLMs, particularly their reasoning abilities and how they're aligned with human values and intentions.

 **Key Concepts:**
-- Fundamentals of Reinforcement Learning
+- The alignment problem and why prediction isn't enough
 - Reinforcement Learning from Human Feedback (RLHF)
 - Value alignment techniques
-- Policy gradient methods for improving reasoning
 - Chain-of-thought and step-by-step reasoning
 - Test-time computation and dynamic reasoning strategies
+- Balancing capabilities with alignment

 ## Getting Started